 set histfilesize=0

 The savehist variable determines whether tcsh should save command history to a file.
 By setting it to 0, tcsh will not save command history to a file.
-The histfilesize variable determines the maximum number of commands that can be stored in memory.
-By setting it to 0, tcsh will not store any commands in memory.
+The histfilesize variable determines the maximum number of commands stored in memory.
+Setting it to 0, tcsh will not store any commands in memory.

 Disabling command history in the Korn shell (ksh)

 The Korn shell, or ksh, is another popular shell on Unix-based systems.
-To disable command history in ksh, you can set the HISTFILE and HISTSIZE variables to /dev/null and 0, respectively, using the following commands:
+To turn off command history in ksh, you can set the HISTFILE and HISTSIZE variables to /dev/null and 0, respectively, using the following commands:

 export HISTFILE=/dev/null